liweiyi88/onedump/docs/sync/sftp.md

 Checksums are calculated and stored in `checksum.onedump` within the source directory.

+Alternatively, you can use the `--checksum-file` option to specify a custom file for saving the checksum results.

 #### Max retry attempts

 The command automatically retries and resumes failed transfers indefinitely for recoverable errors until the files are successfully transferred.
 Use `--max-attempts` to specify when the command should stop retrying.